Stan-Sasquatch/board-game-tracker/README.md

 ## To do

--[] mobile styling of collection page
 -[] use optimistic on update count
+-[] ordering of collection on front-end